Tuesday, April 30, 2013

 Grandmother (part V)

-The preacher wanted a big hat like the ones Grandmother would wear to be put at the front of the church next to her picture.
-Her ashes were is a box covered with nice linen.
-A big flower arrangement was at the front of the church as well.
-The flowers were from Claudia and Dad and would be used in the church service Sunday.
+The preacher wanted a big hat like Grandmother would wear at the front of the church next to her picture.
+Her ashes were in a box covered with pretty linen.
+A large flower arrangement was at the front of the church as well.
+The flowers were from Claudia and Dad and would be in the church service Sunday.

-A reception was held after the service with refreshments.
-A lady mentioned as we walked in that the members would like a receiving line.
-We tried quickly to have one, but we were not prepared, so many people did not know.
-None the less, we pulled it together and met many people from her church, Dad’s church, and other people whom loved Grandmother.
+A reception was held after the service.
+A lady mentioned the members would like a receiving line.
+We weren't prepared, but despite our lack of preparation, we pulled it together and met many people from her church, Dad’s church, and others who loved Grandmother.

-Sunday my family went to Dad and Claudia’s church with Jamie and her family.
-We then went to eat lunch.
-I went over to Grandmother’s house because she wanted me to go through her clothes and get what I wanted.
-She always talked about that.
-I did not really want her clothes, but maybe a few things of hers that would have sentimental value.
-I found a writing pen from her church, a Beanie Baby and purse for Lauren, two makeup compacts, a pair of earrings for one of my sisters, my cousin’s charms with their birthdays engraved on them, a few of her cushioned fancy hangers for myself and my sisters, and a few other small things.
-I even found a card I had sent to her!
+I went to Grandmother’s house because she had wanted me to go through her clothes and get what I wanted.
+I did not want her clothes except for a few things with sentimental value.
+I found a writing pen from her church, a Beanie Baby and purse for Lauren, two makeup compacts, a pair of earrings for one of my sisters, my cousin’s charms with their birthdays engraved on them, a few of her cushioned fancy hangers for myself and my sisters, and a few other small items.
+I also found a card that I sent her.

-I noticed the box of Grandmother’s ashes at Dad’s house and for some reason wanted to get the box out and hold it.
-It was weird thinking I held in my hands all that was left of my grandmother.
-The box was sealed tight, and I rocked the box back and forth listening to the sounds it made.
-Don’t ask me why; I just did.
+I noticed the box of Grandmother’s ashes on the table at Dad’s house and wanted to hold it.
+It is weird to think I held all that was left of my Grandmother.
+The box was sealed tight.
+I rocked it like a ship in a storm, listening to its sounds.
+Why did I do this?
+I have no clue.

-I prayed that night and told the Lord it would be great if He would let me peek into Heaven and see if she were there.
-Then I could celebrate if she were and not be in sorrow.
+That night, I prayed and told the Lord it would be great if He let me peek into Heaven and see if Grandmother was there.
+I could celebrate and not be in sorrow.
+I must give it to the Lord, releasing the burden from my heart, and not dwell on it.
+I would be mournful if she was not there.
+I can’t do anything now—I did all I was supposed to do.

 Thursday, April 18, 2013